-9.181 Screening for (and subsequent) WFD Level 1 assessment was carried out for all options put forward for investment modelling to develop the plan.
-Options selected in the WRSE Emerging plan and Situation 4 of the Best Value Plans and alternative plans (LC and BES) were passed forward to Level 2 WFD assessment where Level 1 assessment identified that this was required.
-Subject to their progression through the approvals process, of those options which have been screened in for assessment at Level 2, further WFD mitigation and assessment would be required for the BVP options set out in Table 9 - 9.
-At this stage the Level 2 assessments have assessed a potential risk of deterioration to some waterbodies due to these options.
-Additional investigations and information are required to improve the certainty of the levels of WFD risk outlined in the WRMP WFD Level 2 assessments.
-Further information is available in Appendix D.
+9.189 Screening for (and subsequent) WFD Level 1 assessment was carried out for all options put forward for investment modelling to develop the plan.
+Options selected in Situations 1, 4 and 8 of the Best Value Plan and Situation 4 of the alternative plans (LC and BES) were passed forward to Level 2 WFD assessment where Level 1 assessment identified that this was required.
+Subject to their progression through the approvals process, of those options which have been screened in for assessment at Level 2, further investigation is proposed for the BVP options set out in Table 9-9, noting that at this stage the conclusion is that any deterioration risk is capable of being avoided or mitigated.